ubiquify/libra/README.md

 ## SSL

 > Note: Browser cryptographic libraries are available only to secure origins (ie. `https://server:port`).
 To run the app locally, you need to generate a self-signed certificate and configure your browser to trust it.
+That would also include the step to manually open the 3 urls (libra, relay, restore) and accept the certificate.

 ```sh
 cd ssl/